jonasblasques/data-engineering-zoomcamp-notes/2_Workflow-Orchestration-(Kestra)/README.md

 Example: green_tripdata_2019_07_ext

 This table is created as an external table that links to the raw data stored in an external source, like a Google Cloud Storage (GCS) bucket.
+Serves as the initial point of access to the raw data.
+The data in this table is not physically stored in BigQuery.

 ![gcp4](images/gcp4.jpg)